 Slot Machines in Macau

-It’s very surprising that Slots is the second most profitable game in Macau, accounting for 5.18% of total gaming revenue in 2019.
+It’s very surprising that Slots is the second most profitable game in Macau, accounting for 7.4% of total gaming revenue in 2022.
 The machines never seem to be busy, nor is there any high stake action to speak of, with most minimums topping out at only $10 or $20 Hong Kong dollars.
-Compare that to the scene in Vegas, with their outrageous $50 and $100 US dollar limits, and the difference is night and day.
+Compare that to the scene in Vegas, with their outrageous $50 and $100 US dollar limits, and the difference is like night and day.

-Regardless, Macau’s plethora of 5, 10 and 25 cent slots outperform much higher minimum table games like Blackjack, Sic Bo and Caribbean Stud Poker, and the reason probably lies in the sheer number of them, with 17,348 in operation city wide as of January 2020.
+Regardless, Macau’s plethora of 5, 10 and 25 cent slots outperform much higher minimum table games like Blackjack, Sic Bo and Caribbean Stud Poker, and the reason probably lies in the sheer number of them, with 12,000 currently in operation.

 The question of just how good they are is still unknown, as no one has launched a full scale investigation into slot machine returns, the same way the Wizard of Odds did in Vegas about 20 years ago.
 I’d love to be the first one to do it, but I lack both the bankroll and know how to analyze them.